oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 * TypeName MUST NOT be a JADN type.
 * BaseType MUST be a JADN type.
-* If BaseType is a Simple type, ArrayOf, or MapOf, the type definition MUST NOT include Fields:
+* If BaseType is a Simple type, ArrayOf, or MapOf, the Fields element MUST be empty:
 ```
-        [TypeName, BaseType, [TypeOption, ...], TypeDescription]
+        [TypeName, BaseType, [TypeOption, ...], TypeDescription, []]
 ```

-* If BaseType is Enumerated, unless otherwise specified by TypeOptions each item definition MUST have three elements:
+* If BaseType is Enumerated, each item definition MUST have three elements:

     1. **ItemID:** the integer identifier of the item
     2. **ItemValue:** the value of the item
     3. **ItemDescription:** a non-normative comment
 ```
         [TypeName, BaseType, [TypeOption, ...], TypeDescription, [
             [ItemID, ItemValue, ItemDescription],